 Bless God My Soul O Lord My God – Hymn Lyric

 The hymn “Bless God, My Soul O Lord My God” is a beautiful expression of gratitude and praise for the wonders of God’s creation.
 The hymn writer paints a vivid picture of God’s greatness and power, using imagery from nature to illustrate the majesty and splendor of the Creator.
-As we this hymn, let us join in praising and blessing God for His amazing works in our world.
+As we sing this hymn, let us join in praising and blessing God for His amazing works in our world.

 Bless God My Soul O Lord My God – Hymn Lyric